cyclus/cyclus.github.com/source/module/cycpp.rst

 Putting It Together
 --------------------

 |Cyclus| agents are written by declaring certain member variables to be
 **state variables**.
 This means that they *define* the conditions of the agent at the start of every time step.
 State variables are automatically are saved and loaded to the database as well a dictating other important interactions with the kernel.

-The preprocessor will generate the desired implementation of key member fucntions for your agent.
+The preprocessor will generate the desired implementation of key member functions for your agent.
 The easiest way to obtain these is through the prime directive.

 As a simple example, consider a reactor model that has three state variables: